 Q: How should the data be transferred?

-We would need 9 months of historical data to train the predictive models plus fresh data every ~4 hours.
+We would need 9 months of historical data to train the predictive models plus fresh data every ~4 to 12 hours.

 The data should be uploaded as JSON or CSV files in the S3 bucket: